 - DMV ACTION AFTER AN APS HEARING: The DMV does not have the authority to issue a restricted license after an APS hearing when the driver has 2 qualifying convictions within 10 years.

-- NEW RULES – 2ND DUI CONVICTION: A relatively new law came into affect permitting a restricted license for a 2nd DUI conviction after 90 days actual suspension as long as the driver will (1) install IID (2) pays fees (3) provides proof of insurance (4) enrolls into an alcohol education program (18 or 30 month).
-(CVC 13352(a)(3)). ** A VC 23153 conviction requires 1 years actual suspension.** This new law hopes to influence drivers to install an IID after a DUI conviction.
+- NEW RULES – 2ND DUI CONVICTION: A relatively new law came into effect permitting a restricted license for a 2nd DUI conviction after 90 days of actual suspension as long as the driver will (1) install IID (2) pays fees (3) provide proof of insurance (4) enrolls into an alcohol education program (18 or 30 months).
+(CVC 13352(a)(3)). ** A VC 23153 conviction requires 1-year of actual suspension.** This new law hopes to influence drivers to install an IID after a DUI conviction.
 Notice that a conviction for a DUI in Los Angeles will require an IID regardless (as part of the CVC 23700 pilot program) so it really does not require anything additional and permits now a restricted license.
 Unfortunately, the statute permits a restricted license after 90 days only when there is a DUI conviction.
 There is no provision permitting a restricted license after a lost APS DMV hearing or after a wet/dry reckless conviction.
-It means that a person who gets a better deal in court (a wet reckless or a dry reckless) will not be getting a restricted license after 90 days if he lost a 2nd APS DMV hearing, and will have to wait 1 year to get an unrestricted license back.
+It means that a person who gets a better deal in court (a wet reckless or a dry reckless) will not be getting a restricted license after 90 days if he loses a 2nd APS DMV hearing, and will have to wait 1 year to get his driver’s license back.
 The rumor has it that the legislature realized the unusual situation where a person who avoids the DUI conviction is worst off, and will try to fix the problem shortly.

-Los Angeles DUI attorney has defended numerous DUI license suspension and will help you defend yours.
+Los Angeles DUI attorney has defended numerous Los Angeles DUI license suspensions and will help you defend your Los Angeles DUI or Los Angeles driver’s license suspension.
 DUI Los Angeles attorney will go instead of you to the court and to the DMV.
-The experience and knowledge of the law allows us to get the best deals for our clients and to get your license out of suspension quicker.
-Please call us (818) 921 7744 anytime for a non-obligatory free consultation with top DUI lawyer Los Angeles.
+The experience and knowledge of the law allow us to get the best deals for our clients and win your Los Angeles suspended license case.
+Please call us at (818) 921 7744 anytime for a non-obligatory free consultation with a top DUI lawyer in Los Angeles.
 We provide quality representation at an affordable price.

 (818) 921 7744 Call anytime to talk directly to Los Angeles DUI Attorney.